 The Immunizations and Travel Health office at Calvin University provides comprehensive travel health services and vaccinations for students, staff and faculty of Calvin University and those in the community in need of these services.

 We are staffed by providers who are members of the International Society of Travel Medicine (ISTM), and stay current with all recommendations from the Centers for Disease Control and Prevention (CDC) and the American College Health Association (ACHA), which guide our policies.
-Our providers are knowledgeable and passionate about immunizations and travel health, and will provide the necessary vaccinations and medications to ensure disease prevention while studying in at Calvin, and safe and healthy trips while abroad.
+Our providers are knowledgeable and passionate about immunizations and travel health, and will provide the necessary vaccinations and medications to ensure disease prevention while studying at Calvin, and safe and healthy trips while abroad.

 What we offer